fleipold/jproc/README.md

     .run();
 ~~~

-Of course, you can consume stderr in the same way
+Of course, you can consume stderr in the same way:

 ~~~ .java
 new ProcBuilder("bash")